dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/Permissions.md

 * * *

-© 2000-2015, [William E. Shotts, Jr.](mailto:bshotts@users.sourceforge.net) Verbatim copying and distribution of this entire article is permitted in any medium, provided this copyright notice is preserved.
+Â© 2000-2015, [William E. Shotts, Jr.](mailto:bshotts@users.sourceforge.net) Verbatim copying and distribution of this entire article is permitted in any medium, provided this copyright notice is preserved.

-Linux® is a registered trademark of Linus Torvalds.
+LinuxÂ® is a registered trademark of Linus Torvalds.

 </div>